Craven Cottage

-Craven Cottage is a football ground in Fulham, West London, England, which has been the home of Fulham F.C. since 1896.
-The ground's capacity is 22,384; the record attendance is 49,335, for a game against Millwall in 1938.
+Craven Cottage is a football stadium in Fulham, West London, England, which has been the home of Fulham F.C. since 1896.
+The ground's capacity is 29,589; the record attendance is 49,335, for a game against Millwall in 1938.
 Next to Bishop's Park on the banks of the River Thames, it was originally a royal hunting lodge and has a history dating back over 300 years.

-The stadium has also been used by the United States, Australia, Ireland, and Canada men's national football teams, and was formerly the home ground for rugby league club Fulham RLFC.
+The stadium has also been used by national teams and was formerly the home ground for rugby league club Fulham RLFC.

 Life

 Pre-Fulham

 The original Cottage was built in 1780, by William Craven, the sixth Baron Craven and was located close to where the Johnny Haynes Stand is now.
-At the time, the surrounding areas were woods which made up part of Anne Boleyn's hunting grounds.
+At the time, the surrounding areas were woods which once made up part of Anne Boleyn's hunting grounds.